Montana State Historic Preservation Office

 Financial Support and Payment

-3. The designated supervising faculty will receive a $1,000 stipend, paid directly from SHPO, for co-authoring and submitting the resultant scholarly research paper for publication in a professional academic journal.
+2. The designated faculty Mentor will receive a $1,000 stipend, paid directly from SHPO, for mentorship that results in publication of the resulting research, including (but not limited to) submission of a scholarly research paper for publication in a professional academic journal or public presentation in a professional venue, such as a museum or online exhibit.

 Conditions of Award